Nmonchart

 RemovedVersion 30 - 22nd Sept 2016

 Fix for running the nmonchart Ksh script on Linux.
-AIX has "print -n" option but Linux does not.
+AIX has a "print -n" option, but Linux does not.

 Gallery